-- the mouse is firmly connected to the computer - the surface you are using the mouse on is firm enough to allow the mouse ball to move.
+- the mouse is firmly connected to the keyboard and the keyboard is firmly connected to the computer - the surface you are using the mouse on is firm enough to allow the mouse ball to move.
 Move the ball with your fingers to check that the mouse works.

 You might need to clean the mouse ball.
-See Cleaning the mouse on page 63.
+See Cleaning the mouse on page 67.